miki725/applied_crypto_2022_spring_ta/project/README.md

 Gradescope submissions will not be immediately available.
 We will send an announcement when submissions are available.

+Additionally, by March 2nd, we will provide a C binary as a reference that you can use to help you make sure to get the functionality right.

 ## Overview
 In this project, you will be building a program that: